Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Numerical Optimization Methods

-The NPA method is a powerful mathematical framework used to study quantum correlations and entanglement in quantum information theory.
+The NPA method, introduced by Navascués et al. in 2007~\cite{navascues2007bounding}, is a mathematical framework used to study quantum correlations and entanglement in quantum information theory.
 It provides a systematic approach to analyze the behavior of quantum systems and their correlations.
 Recall that in quantum mechanics, entanglement refers to the phenomenon where two or more particles become correlated in such a way that their states cannot be described independently.
-These correlations are stronger than any classical, or local, correlations and play a crucial role in various quantum information processing tasks.
+These correlations are stronger than any classical (or local) correlations and play a crucial role in various quantum information processing tasks.

 This technique aims to quantify and characterize these quantum correlations by constructing a hierarchy of SDPs.
 The hierarchy is defined by introducing a sequence of operators that capture the correlations between systems under consideration and are associated with different levels of the hierarchy.
 Moving up the hierarchy, at each level, new sequences of operators are introduced that constrain or restrict additional correlations beyond those captured at lower levels.
 The NPA method provides a systematic way to compute these moment operators at each level and study the properties of quantum correlations rigorously.
 In this work, we employ the so-called almost quantum~\cite{Navascues2015a} level $1+ab$, and more precise, but also more computationally demanding, level $2$.